mindbox/grav-plugin-directus2/README.md

 `config.directus` is where we store the information about what we want to get from directus when we do a fetch (getting all content from directus).
 In the example we demand a `depth` of 3 levels so we might get a good amout of recursive data, which can be important for information about referenced files for example.

 In the `filter` we can setup conditions on which data to include.
-In teh example we only want published entries (`filter.status`).
+In the example we only want entries with a certain location (`filter.location`).
 The operators can be found in the [directus docs](https://docs.directus.io/reference/filter-rules.html#filter-operators).

 In the example you can see the filter for the content of the relational field `sjm_group_members`.
 This field is a *many to many* field, for which we have the `mm_field` option.
 You will need to note the field name from the contingency collection.
 If it's set up as a *n:1* connection, you can use an `_eq 1` comparsion without the `mm_field`.